Home Loan Calculator - Calculate your repayments

-After the mortgage repayment calculator has told you how much you could expect to pay for your home loan, the next step is to compare the range of home loans that are available on the market, and to consider their interest rates, fees, features and other benefits, such as offset and redraw.
-There may also be other eligibility criteria or lending criteria for you to fulfil when you’re home buying.
+After the mortgage repayment calculator has told you how much you could expect to pay for your home loan, the next step is to compare the range of home loans that are available on the market, and to consider their interest rates, fees, features and other benefits, such as offset and redraw, and whether or not the loan product offers a fixed rate or variable rate.
+These loan products can vary wildly, and there may also be other eligibility criteria or lending criteria for you to fulfil when you’re home buying.

 Keep in mind that as well as interest, there may be upfront and ongoing fees and other charges to consider.
 To get a better idea of a home loan’s overall cost, look at its comparison rate.
 A mortgage’s interest and standard fees and charges are included when calculating its comparison rate, so you can tell at a glance which loans could end up costing more or less.
 Just remember that home loan comparison rates are calculated using pre-set assumptions for consistency – different terms will likely apply to your loan, so the comparison rate should provide a guideline only.

 Once you find a loan that may match your needs, you can contact the lender directly to make an application.
 If you’re having trouble working out which mortgage offer may be right for you, a mortgage broker may be able to provide personal financial advice.